-HHN Welcome Committee Fellowship 2020 ( Next opportunity is in MAY 2020)
+HHN Welcome Committee Fellowship 2020 ( Next opportunity is in Fall 2020)

 Welcome Committee fellows make sure the process for participating in Halt the Harm Network are smooth, inclusive and friendly.
 We support network participants via the “Welcome Committee”.
 We are looking for people that are passionate about helping others, good at customer service, and willing to go the extra mile to help users understand what our network offers.
 We are looking for people that want to promote an inclusive and supportive network for people fighting the harms of fracking and gas development.
 We want Fellows to improve the ways we can welcome new users.